Reclaiming My Life After My Diagnosis

 I had so many questions

 Living as a woman with HIV, makes you consider every detail of your life through a different lens.
-I remember wondering, "since I am HIV positive, will my children be?
+I remember wondering, "Because I am one of the many women with HIV, will my children be positive, too?
 Will I be able to have children, period?
-Will people be able to understand?
-How will I date with HIV?
+Will people understand my status?
+How will I date?
 Where will I find support?
-Will I have support?
-Will I be alone?"
+Will I be left alone?"
 These were the questions that raced through my mind the moment I was diagnosed.

 Learning about HIV gave me piece of mind

-First of all, the best advice I ever received is to breathe!
-No seriously, stop overthinking and just take a breath.
+First of all, the best advice I ever received was simply to breathe!
+Seriously—stop overthinking and just take a breath.
 When I went to my first appointment, my doctor told me to “write down every question you have, no matter how small or scary, and come back for answers.”
-And I did just that.
-I asked questions about children, oral sex, transmission, my period, and so many other things I was worried about.
+I did exactly that.
+I asked about children, oral sex, transmission, my period, and every other worry weighing on me.

 Getting those answers helped me gain peace of mind.
-Part of keeping my head above water was confiding in those that I trusted—my inner circle of friends and family.
-Finding support in those I loved helped me figure out what other type of support I needed to move forward.
+Part of keeping my head above water was confiding in the people I trusted—my inner circle of friends and family.
+Finding support in those I loved helped me figure out what other resources I needed to move forward.

 What I've learned so far

-- Becoming educated on the topic has not only made it easier for me but also for my family, and future partners.
+- Becoming educated on the topic has not only empowered me but has also made things easier for my family and future partners.

 - Because I am undetectable, I cannot transmit HIV to other people, including my child and future children.

-- If I decided to have children, there were extra precautions that my doctor will outline to make everything safe.
+- If I decided to have children, there are extra precautions that my doctor will outline to ensure a safe pregnancy.

-- Sometimes people will not understand, and sometimes they will. .. either way, I my worth.
+- Sometimes people will not understand, and sometimes they will.
+Either way, I know my own worth.

-- Finding family, friends, or a community to lean on is essential when you are feeling alone; and remember, you are never truly alone.
+- Finding family, friends, or a community to lean on is essential when you feel isolated; remember, you are never truly alone.

 - Smile, even when it’s hard because you are resilient.